haskell-miso/miso-reactive/README.md

 This means `miso` now forms a graph of `Component` nested on the Virtual DOM, where each `Component` has its own `IORef model` state (a.k.a. "reactive variable") that can be synchronized between the parent / child relationship (unidirectionally or bidirectionally) in a type-safe, composable manner.

 `miso` has added the `"bindings"` field to establish edges in the `Component` graph (between immediate ancestor and descendant).
-This allows data to "pulsate" through `Component` keeping data in synch.
+This allows data to "pulsate" between `Component` keeping data in synch.
 When used at multiple levels in the tree this creates a cascade effect.

 The `-->`, `<--`, `<-->` reactive combinators have been introduced to allow users to establish edges between `Component` in the graph, in a declarative way.
-This creates a dependency in the graph between `Component` `model` changes.
+This creates dependencies in the graph between `Component` `model` changes.
 The combinators take two `Lens` as arguments, which synchronize changes between `Component` `model` in the direction the user desires.

 Under the hood this is done through a broadcast `TChan`, to synchronize the `IORef model` of various `Component`.
 This is accomplished without imposing a recursive interface on end users (`miso` handles all the recursion under the hood).